nyvyn/helpful.computer/README.md

 - Works as a desktop application via Tauri.
 - Streams your microphone audio to OpenAI's `gpt-4o-realtime` model.
 - Speaks responses aloud while also showing a visual audio indicator.
+- Includes an Excalidraw canvas controlled by the AI agent.

 ## Getting Started